sed-group/mvmlib/docs/source/examples.rst

 Cookbook and Examples
 =====================

-Below is a list of examples on how to use ``dmLib`` to solve practical design problems and quantify design margins for them.
+Below is a list of examples on how to use ``mvmlib`` to solve practical design problems and quantify design margins for them.

 .. toctree::
    :maxdepth: 3